colemanbroad/tracker/notes/notes.md

 Why is trace.zig so off base?
 Was I doing something wrong??
 Maybe the reason is because it calls std.log!
 It really shouldn't be writing to std out... but instead should be writing to memory and then dumping when we C-C SIG ABORT.

+OK, Actually getting timings statistics for individual functions is really easy...
+We just have to keep track of the timestamps ourselves!

+    N = 100_000 N_trials=5_000 (no brute force. notice kdtree time!) kdtree mean      712.200 stddev      815.438
+    sorted mean      737.600 stddev      502.309

+    N = 100_000 N_trials=5_000 (brute force must clear the cache and kill KDTree perf!) kdtree mean     1258.200 stddev     1147.694
+     brute mean   126145.563 stddev     5487.230
+    sorted mean      710.800 stddev      812.363

+This way we can avoid Tracy, Trace.zig, Instruments, profiler, python, etc...
+It's just way faster!

+The cool thing we learn is that including brute slows down KDTree but not Sorted, because Sorted references the same data as brute force and probably doesn't require moving stuff in/out of cache!